 Since the beginning of June I’ve been having intermittent issues with my Atlantic Broadband internet service.
-When it works, it’s great (except that they still can’t get my name right), but when it’s not it’s really annoying.
+When it works, it’s great (except they still won’t let my wife and I have different last names), but when it’s not it’s really annoying.

 So at the moment I have a loaner modem – which has ruled out my device as the problem – and they are closing on having replaced every piece of hardware between me and the nearest node.
 To their credit, it has gotten much less bad.
 Most outages now last five minutes (more or less exactly), and I have only have a few a day (instead of a few an hour).

 My takeaway so far has been that if your internet provider is unable to figure out what’s wrong, offer them more data.
-Even if they don’t know how to use it, it got them to take the problem seriously again.
+Even if they don’t know how to use it, it them to take the problem seriously.